Skip to main content

 "Fast" and "secure" cannot be tested.
 A number can.
 Every target you write should be something you or your agent can measure and get a clear yes or no on.

-These targets are not paperwork.
-A "handle 500 uploads at once" target changes your database and hosting choices from the first commit.
-Bolting scale or accessibility on after launch often means rewriting the foundation.
+A "handle 500 uploads at once" target changes your database and hosting from day one.
+Bolt scale or accessibility on after launch and you are usually rewriting the foundation.

-You are not implementing any of this yet.
-A later part of this handbook covers how to actually hit these bars.
-Here you only decide what the bars are, so every choice downstream has something to aim at.
+Hand these targets to your AI before it designs anything, and it builds the structure to hit them.
+You are not implementing any of it yet, a later part covers how.
+Here you just set the bars, so every choice downstream has something to aim at.

 Example: 95% of pages load in under 2 seconds on a mobile connection, and the app is available 99.9% of the time.